IDE Setup

 orRelWithDebInfo

-; it cannot be Debug - Toolchain is set to Visual Studio
+might cause obscure crashes) - Toolchain is set to Visual Studio or Clang/LLVM

-- Generator is set to Visual Studio 17 2022 or newer
+- Generator is set to Visual Studio 17 2022 or Ninja (if you have it installed)

 In the end it should look like this:

 Now you can press OK and CMake will run for the first time.
-The setup will fail until you build the project for the first time.
-In order to do that, go to the top right corner of the window where you’ll see a dropdown saying Add Configuration
+Wait until it finishes, and you should see a dropdown in the top right corner of the window that says NameOfTheMod

-Now click the hammer icon in the top right corner next to build the mod for the first time - make sure that the dropdowns next to it say RelWithDebInfo
+Now click the hammer icon in the top right corner next to build the mod:

 The build should end with a message saying Build finished